Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Introduction

 Searches for these counterparts are difficult for a variety of reasons, the most important one is the large sky localizations spanning $\approx 100-10,000\,\textrm{deg}^2$ \citep{Rover2007a, Fair2009,Fair2011,Grover:2013,WeCh2010,SiAy2014,SiPr2014,BeMa2015,EsVi2015,CoLi2015,KlVe2016}.
-Due to the size of the localizations, wide-field survey telescopes such as the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citep{MoKa2012}), Asteroid Terrestrial-impact Last Alert System (ATLAS; \citep{ToDe2018}), the Zwicky Transient Facility (ZTF; \citep{Bellm2018,Graham2018,DeSm2018,MaLa2018}), telescope networks such as the Gravitational-Wave Optical Transient Observer (GOTO-4) \citep{GoCu2020}), GRANDMA \citep{GRANDMA2020, Antier:2019pzz} and future facilities such as BlackGEM \citep{BlGr2015} and the Vera C.\ Rubin Observatory's Legacy Survey of Space and Time (LSST; \citep{Ivezic2014}), can most efficiently cover the extended regions.
+Due to the size of the localizations, wide-field survey telescopes such as the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citep{MoKa2012}), Asteroid Terrestrial-impact Last Alert System (ATLAS; \citep{ToDe2018}), the Zwicky Transient Facility (ZTF; \citep{Bellm2018,Graham2018,DeSm2018,MaLa2018}), telescope networks such as the Gravitational-Wave Optical Transient Observer (GOTO-4) \citep{GoCu2020}), Global Rapid Advanced Network Devoted to the Multi-messenger Addicts (GRANDMA \citep{GRANDMA2020, Antier:2019pzz}) and future facilities such as BlackGEM \citep{BlGr2015} and the Vera C.\ Rubin Observatory's Legacy Survey of Space and Time (LSST; \citep{Ivezic2014}), can most efficiently cover the extended regions.

 Given limited telescope time, prioritization of gravitational-wave (GW) event candidates for follow-up is essential.
 This can include considerations such as the false alarm rate of the event, the time of the merger (and therefore its relation to observability~\citep{Chen2017}) and properties of the merger itself.
 In particular, one quantity of interest is the apparent magnitude of the lightcurve in bands of a particular telescope during its observability window.
 This would limit observations to those objects that could be feasibly detected given the available telescope time and would help prioritizing between exposure time and sky coverage.
 An observation strategy, based on the idea of using low-latency GW products to predict electromagnetic (EM) properties, was first introduced in~\citep{SoCo2017}. \\